-Let's Do This is built by athletes, so whether it's your first 5k or your tenth Ironman we want to make it as easy as possible to find your next challenge.
+Letsdothis.com is built by athletes, so whether it's your first 5k or your tenth ironman we want to make it as easy as possible for people to find their next challenge.

-From Olympic gold medal winners to people excited about pushing their kids around a Disney marathon, these races have changed all of our lives.
+From Olympic gold medal winners to people psyched by pushing their kids around a Disney marathon, these races have changed all of our lives.
 We're here to make sure they change yours too.

-If you have any questions at all, or if you'd like to see our other available plans, please get in touch below.
+If you have any questions or queries, or if you'd like to see our other available plans, please get in touch below.